mistlog/typedraft-docs/docs/typedraft-in-5min.md

 }
 ```

 As typedraft is a superset of typescript, you still write typescript here, but in a slightly different way.

-The function declaration ```ContextA``` here is not used to declare a function, instead, it's used to denote a ```local context```.
+The function declaration ```ContextA``` here is not used to declare a function, instead, it will be used as JSX element and get expanded after code transformation.

-Local context is used as standalone JSX element.
-All statements in a local context will be processed and put in the place of JSX element.
-This step of transform is called transcription.

-## Transcribe
+### Transcribe

 At the command line, run the CLI tool(td: typedraft):